 2. Cover letter detailing your academic and professional interests.
 Please outline the skills you hope to learn during your internship.

-Application deadline for the fall 2017 semester is Monday, August 21.
+Application deadline for the spring 2019 semester is Friday, January 4.

 E-mail as a PDF attachment to: